Contributors from members of the Copper team

 Well-defined customer personas are useful tools for coming up with your lead scoring parameters.
 Generally, your leads should look like your target audience in terms of their demographics and desires.

 Whatever ticks the boxes of your “perfect” lead score should resemble your ideal buyer.
-Resources like this persona template from Xtensio can help flesh out those details in full.
+Check out our buyer personas worksheet for help identifying your target buyers:

 Let your sales reps have a say in your lead scoring.